Mary Ellen Vore, PT, MSCS

 Andrew Bartlett, PT, PhD, MPA

 Andrew S. Bartlett graduated from Utica College of Syracuse University in Physical Therapy in 1997.
 Prior to achieving his Physical Therapy degree Dr. Bartlett obtained a BS in Therapeutic Recreation and a Masters in Public Administration, and PhD in Physical Therapy from Nova Southeastern University.
-In addition to teaching part time within Nazareth's Physical Therapy Department, Andrew practices part time at Visiting Nurse Services, a home health agency.
+In addition to teaching full time within Nazareth's Physical Therapy Department, Andrew practices part time at Visiting Nurse Services, a home health agency.
 Current interests are in the areas of management of diabetes, prevention, and telehealth.

 Connie Chau, PT, MS, PhD